 Museum of Anthropology, Oral History and Language Laboratory (Audrey and Harry Hawthorne Library and Archives)

 The Museum of Anthropology at UBC supports the Indigitization Program through its Oral History and Language Laboratory (OHLL) and Audrey and Harry Hawthorn Library and Archives (AHHLA).
 OHLL Manager Gerry Lawson is the technology and training lead for Indigitization and supports the program by guiding the development of appropriate digitization systems and practices for Indigenous communities, and sharing his specialized knowledge with program participants.
 AHHLA contributes to Indigitization through testing and refining digitization equipment configurations, practices, workflows, and instructional materials while offering UBC iSchool students hands-on digitization experience.

 Centre for Teaching, Learning, and Technology (CTLT), University of British Columbia

 CTLT Indigenous Initiatives provides support for the development of thematic based resources that can be easily integrated into classrooms through the lens of multiple disciplines and contexts.
 In partnership with Indigenous communities, organizations, and faculty, we work to create resources that centre Indigenous values, voices, and perspectives.
 This approach allows for Indigenous perspectives to be centred in the classroom without having to continuously draw on the resources from Indigenous communities and partners.

 X̱wi7x̱wa Library is a centre for academic and community Indigenous scholarship.
-Its collections and services reflect Aboriginal approaches to teaching, learning, and research.
-X̱wi7x̱wa Library is the only Aboriginal branch of an academic library in Canada, and is often looked to as a leader in Indigenous Academic Librarianship in the province and the country.
+Its collections and services reflect Indigenous approaches to teaching, learning, and research.
+X̱wi7x̱wa Library is the only Indigenous branch of an academic library in Canada, and is often looked to as a leader in Indigenous Academic Librarianship in the province and the country.

 UBC iSchool (Library, Archival and Information Studies)